RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>2</sup> Which was well reported of by the brethren that were at Lystra and Iconium.
 <sup>3</sup> Him would Paul have to go forth with him; and took and circumcised him because of the Jews which were in those quarters: for they knew all that his father was a Greek.
 <sup>4</sup> And as they went through the cities, they delivered them the decrees for to keep, that were ordained of the apostles and elders which were at Jerusalem.
-<sup>5</sup> And so were the churches established in the faith, and increased in number daily .
+<sup>5</sup> And so were the churches established in the faith, and increased in number daily.
 <sup>6</sup> Now when they had gone throughout Phrygia and the region of Galatia, and were forbidden of the Holy Ghost to preach the word in Asia,
 <sup>7</sup> After they were come to Mysia, they assayed to go into Bithynia: but the Spirit suffered them not.
 <sup>8</sup> And they passing by Mysia came down to Troas.